fpirotti/lasPhotoCamSIM/README.md

 # lasPhotoCamSIM

-Provides a simulated image as if it was taken using a camera inside a point cloud.
-One or several camera locations can be provided using a text file.
+Provided with a point cloud, it simulates a photo as if  taken from a camera in  the point cloud.
+A text file is used to provide camera locations and orientations, as well as other per-camera parameters.
 How much light arrives to the lens is calculated by projecting points on a grid with 5  lens projection models: equiangular, equidistant, stereographic,  orthographic and rectilinear(standard perspective).

+It can be used for several purposes, ranging the fields of  ecology/forestry, urban light pollution, etc...

 <img src="./img1.jpg" />
 Figure 1.
 Example over a UAV lidar flight with 5000 points per square meter.